 The first and immediate benefit to unloading is removing the threat of an aerodynamic stall, which will send the airplane downward and risks a spin.
 Not all aircraft pitch down when stalled, some T-tailed, swept wing aircraft actually pitch up.
 Pitch up or down, a stall makes upset recovery more difficult and must be avoided.

 The second benefit of unloading the wing is the aircraft's roll rate improves dramatically.
-You will lose less altitude when recovering an inverted, nose-low airplane by pushing to near 0-G, rolling crisply to right side up, and then pulling to level flight.
+You will lose less altitude when recovering an inverted, nose-low airplane by pushing (or pulling) to near 0-G, rolling crisply to right side up, and then pulling to level flight.
 This holds true even when significantly nose low.
 Where a typical business jet can take 5 seconds or more to roll upright with 1-G or more on the wing, the roll can be completed in 1 or 2 seconds when closer to 0-G.

 There are two problems with thrust in an unusual attitude: not having enough and having too much:

-- Not enough thrust — If the nose is high and airspeed is rapidly declining, you are obviously in danger of stalling the wing but one some aircraft may also starve the engines of needed airflow.
+- Not enough thrust — If the nose is high and airspeed is rapidly declining, you are obviously in danger of stalling the wing but on some aircraft may also starve the engines of needed airflow.
 The solution, obviously, is to add thrust.

 - Too much thrust — If the nose is low and airspeed is racing towards or beyond VMO, you are in danger of overspeeding a structure, to be sure.
 But there are other controllability issues to consider as well.
 Once again the solution is obvious: reduce thrust.